UweAlex/NonlinearOptimizationTestFunctionsInJulia/README.txt

 NonlinearOptimizationTestFunctionsInJulia

-A Julia package for nonlinear optimization test functions with analytical gradients and systematic classification (e.g., convexity, multimodality).
+A Julia package for nonlinear optimization test functions with analytical gradients (non-in-place and in-place) and systematic classification (e.g., convexity, multimodality).

 Installation